 Aims: To test the different components of empathy in autism

-Background: The ARC began work in this area by studying ‘theory of mind’ (ToM) deficits in autism ToM is the ability to attribute mental states to others, to infer what someone else is thinking or feeling.
+Background: The ARC began work in this area by studying ‘theory of mind’ (ToM) difficulties in autism.
+ToM is the ability to attribute mental states to others, to infer what someone else is thinking or feeling.
 It is one of the two major components of empathy, sometimes known as ‘cognitive empathy’.

 The other major component is known as ‘affective empathy’, or the drive to respond with an appropriate emotion to someone else’s mental states.